EnterpriseDB/edb-terraform/README.md

 ## Infrastructure file examples

-Infrastructure files describing the target cloud can be found inside of the [infrastructure-examples directory](./infrastructure-examples/README.md)
+Infrastructure files describing the target cloud can be found inside of the [docs/examples](./docs/examples/README.md)

 ### Prequisites installation on Debian 11